What is Cornering the Market?

 In the financial context, cornering the market refers to the acquisition of shares or particular security in large quantum.
 The quantum remains so large that the acquiring company or the cornerer gets a hold over the price movements of that security in the market.
 Here the security can be a share, bond, commodity, foreign exchange, or any other asset.

 The cornerer gains control over the supply of security and thereby creates an artificial shortage of that security.
 It will enable the cornerer to sell that security at a higher profit by consistently raising the prices of the security without the risk of losing considerable business.

-Since the cornerer influences the market price of the securities, they must hold a big chunk or substantially large quantum of that security to able to control and direct the prices.
+Since the cornerer influences the market price of the securities, they must hold a big chunk or substantially large quantum of that security to be able to control and direct the prices.
 But, the cornerer or such cartel does not have a monopoly in this market.
-The cornerer or such cartel puts the market in such a tight situation that supply is limited and the purchaser or market has no escape.
+The cornerer or such cartel puts the market in such a tight situation that supply is limited, and the purchaser or market has no escape.
 And it all happens without the risk of losing considerable business by raising prices.
-It creates a temporary monopoly or duopoly like situation.
-As a result, the market finds it difficult to find security with any other seller or with few sellers only.
-And thus the buyers have to pay the price and the market turns out to be a sellers’ market.
+It creates a temporary monopoly or duopoly-like situation.
+As a result, the market finds it difficult to find security with any other seller or with a few sellers only.
+And thus, the buyers have to pay the price, and the market turns out to be a sellers’ market.

 In a monopoly market, a single seller dominates the market through its unique product/offering.
 Being a sole provider of products with no near substitute, it enjoys no or minimal competition.

 Applicability of Cornering Concept